StampyAI/stampy/README.md

 # stam.py

 This repository contains the code for Stampy The Safety Bot (@Stampy).
 Stampy’s primary purpose is to share questions from Rob Miles YouTube comments section and responses from Rob Miles AI Discord.
-Questions from youtube that are interesting spark conversations on discord.
-Responses to the youtube question on discord can then be posted by Stampy as a reply to the YouTube comment.
+Questions from YouTube that are interesting spark conversations on discord.
+Responses to the YouTube question on Discord can then be posted by Stampy as a reply to the YouTube comment.

 # Demo